Durr (3-0, 3 KOs) is fighting for change in

 There are just too many incidents to count, and

 we have to make a change!”

 boxing at 23, but had natural talent and went on

 to win three Golden Gloves tournaments and represent

 the USA in the Olympic Qualifiers, before

-UBO title on March 6 will hopefully give him
+UBO title on April10 will hopefully give him

 an even bigger platform to get his message